Gurez

-Gurez, or Gurais (Guráai in the local Shina language), is a valley located in the high Himalayas of Jammu and Kashmir, India.
-It is located to the north of the Kashmir Valley, separated from it by the great Himalayan range, and is situated about 86 km from Bandipore and 123 km from Srinagar.
+Gurez, or Gurais (Guráai in Shina language), is a tehsil in Bandipore District of Indian-administered Jammu and Kashmir.
+It contains most of the Gurez Valley, located in the high Himalayas to the north of the Kashmir Valley, separated from it by the great Himalayan range, and is situated about 86 km from district headquarters Bandipore and 123 km from Srinagar.
+A sub-valley of Gurez beyond Kamri came under Pakistani control after 1947, including Minimarg, and is today part of Astore District in Gilgit-Baltistan.

+Gurez lies near the Line of Control, which separates it from the Astore and Neelum Districts of Pakistan-administered Kashmir.
+The Burzil Pass in Astore leads from it into Astore Valley.
 At about 8000 ft above sea level, the valley is surrounded by snow-capped mountains.
 The fauna include the Himalayan brown bear and the snow leopard.
-The Kishanganga River flows through the valley.

-The valley lies near the Line of Control, which separates it from the Astore and Neelum districts of Pakistan-occupied Kashmir.
-It is very close to the Burzil Pass, which leads into Astore, and the inhabitants are ethnic Dards/Shins.
-They speak the Shina language and have the same styles of dress and culture as their kinsmen in Pakistani-administered Gilgit-Baltistan.
+The Neelum River flows through the valley.
+Due to heavy snowfall and closure of Razdan Pass in winter, Gurez remains cut off for six months of the year from rest of Indian-administered Jammu and Kashmir.

 Dawar is the central township in the area.
-The population of the area is estimated to be about 30,000, and is scattered among fifteen villages.
+The population of the area is estimated to be about 40,000, and is scattered among fifteen villages.
+Majority of the inhabitants are ethnic Shins.
+They speak the Shina language and have the same dress styles and culture as their kinsmen in Pakistan-administered Gilgit-Baltistan.

-Due to heavy snowfall (around 2 m) and closure of Razdan Pass in winter, the valley remains cut off for six months of the year.

-Gurez is 125 km from Srinagar.